top of page

-But let’s face it, sometimes, we do see those in authority struggle.
+Let’s face it.
+Sometimes, we see those in senior positions struggle.
 Maybe they make silly mistakes.
 Maybe they waffle too much.
 Or maybe they make decisions without consulting those who actually know what’s going on.
-Maybe they themselves have a problem with authority and either fight the higher ups on everything or go along to get along so that their boss never gets mad at them.

-And maybe those things (rightfully) drive you nuts because they make your job so much harder.
+And maybe those things drive you nuts because they make your job so much harder.

 It happens.
 So, we have to deal.
 And the best way to do that, is to manage up.